Bike shop

-A bike shop or bicycle shop is a business specializing in bicycle sale, maintenance and parts.

-Bike shops may be small businesses, chain, mail-order or online vendors.
-Local bike shops (sometimes abbreviated LBS) are a key component of the bicycle industry and, in recognition of the value that local bike shops provide, some manufacturers only sell their bicycles through dealerships.
+A bike shop or bicycle shop is a business specializing in bicycle sales, maintenance bike parts and accessories.
+Bike shops may be small businesses, Chain stores, mail-order or online vendors.
+Local bike shops (sometimes abbreviated LBS) are a key component of the bicycle industry as they provide repair and service in additionto retail sales.
+In recognition of the value that local bike shops provide, some manufacturers only sell their bicycles through dealerships.
 In the UK and Ireland, the expression independent bicycle dealers (IBDs) is also used.
+Shops may also specialize on one or more aspects of cycling: bicycle racing, triathlon, bicycle touring, BMX, mountain biking, etc.

 Offerings

 Beyond bicycles, a bike shop may offer clothing and other accessories, spare and replacement parts, tools, and a variety of services.
 Services may include expert fitting and custom bike building or ordering, maintenance and repairs from experienced bicycle mechanics, and organized group rides and classes.
 A self-service work area may be available.

 Shops may also specialize on one or more aspects of cycling: bicycle racing, triathlon, bicycle touring, BMX, mountain biking, etc.

 Similarly, shops may carry a diverse range of bicycles, from single-seat upright bikes, to more specialized types such as tandem bicycles, recumbent bicycles, folding bicycles.
 Many shops also carry related items such as unicycles and skateboards.

 Shops located out of temperate climates may have a secondary line in order to keep busy in the off season (winter).
 These include goods and services for skiing, camping, and physical fitness.
 Some shops keep their regular customers coming in through the winter by offering group training sessions.